paulinaeb/pxt-sandbox/README.md

-# Ucabot: MakeCode microbit extension using cuteBot
+# sandbox: MakeCode microbit extension using cuteBot
 designed for Sandbox

 ## ~ hint

-To use this package, go to https://makecode.microbit.org, click ``Add package`` insert the link https://github.com/paulinaeb/pxt-ucabot for **ucabot**
+To use this package, go to https://makecode.microbit.org, click ``Add package`` insert the link https://github.com/paulinaeb/pxt-sandbox for **sandbox**

 ## Basic usage
 ```